ChromiumOS-Guy/Platformer-game/README.md

 Because it's my first game the code is not organized

-and learned to use godot features like signals in between
+and I learned to use godot features like signals and how to save a database in between me writing the code and finishing writing it

-and how to save a database so my code is not a work of art
+so my code is not a work of art

 it was nice to make the game but im Sure that making a new Platformer will be my best shot at this but i do know codeing in c, c++, python, GD script, and some c##